sausthapit/xsens_gps/README.md

 # xsens_gps
-A simple c++ application to extract the location from xsens devices
+A simple c++ application to extract the location data from xsens devices.

+Test device: MTi-G 7